If it’s an Italian meal, it is almost certain that it will include pasta – and the right wines for pairing of pasta is as important.

 - Cerasuolo – this lovely rose wine is made from the Montepulciano d’Abruzzo grapes that arrive in your glass in a deep rosy colour with hints of cherry – brilliant paired with a variety of pasta and other dishes

 When pairing wine with pasta – pay little attention to the pasta and focus on the sauce.
-Italy is the world’s most prominent producer of wine and is home to some of the finest and oldest wine-producing vineyards, supplying between 45 to 50 hl annually representing a quarter of the production of wine globally.
+Italy is the world’s most prominent producer of wine and is home to some of the finest and oldest wine-producing vineyards.
+Italy is supplying between 45 to 50 hl annually representing a quarter of the production of wine globally.